mirumee/ariadne-website/website/blog/2023-06-01-ariadne-codegen-0-7.md

 }
 ```

-From this operation, generated method looks like this:
+From this operation, the generated method looks like this:

 ```py
 async def get_user(self, user_id: str) -> GetUser: